tlswg/sslv3-diediedie/draft-ietf-tls-sslv3-diediedie.md

 extensions, which SSLv3 does not support.

-Though SSLv3 can benefit from new cipher suites, it cannot benefit from new cryptographic modes and other features.
-Of these, the following are particularly prominent:
+Though SSLv3 can benefit from new cipher suites, it cannot benefit from new cryptographic modes and features.
+Of these, the following are particularly
+prominent:

 * Authenticated Encryption with Additional Data (AEAD) modes are added in
   {{RFC5246}}.